cspr-rad/kairos-spec/src/spec.typ

 === Verification: Each transfer must be verified by L1

+At any given time anyone should be able to verify deposits, withdrawals, or transactions.
+This should be possible through a web UI, the CLI, or through an application-programming-interface (API) i.e. a machine-readable way.

 === Storage

 Common queries must be easy to make against the L2 node, such as checking account balances and listing all transactions related to a specific person.
 In addition, the storage must be persistent and reliable, i.e. there must be redundancies built-in to avoid loss of data.

+Due to the nature of validiums, transaction data will be stored off-chain.
+To ensure that deposit, withdraw, and transfer interactions can be proven and verified at any given time by anyone, data needs to be available read-only publicly at any given time.
+To reduce the complexity of the project, this data will be stored by a centralized server that can be trusted.
+Writing and mutating data should only be possible by selected trusted instances/ machines.
+Moreover access to the transaction data should be available through an API.

 === Which trust assumptions can we make?